jmbealer/my-knowledge-base/README.md

-# README for my knowledge base

-I'm current moving my notes here and setting things up.
+# What is My Knowledge Base?

+A place to store my knowledge for future shenanigans.

+## TODO

+* [ ] Relocate notes to here.
+* [ ] Start organizing notes.

 [Home MOC](./0-Home.md)